banshee/AndroidProguardScala/README.md

 not a new library needs to be generated.

 proguard_cache_conf contains the generated proguard configuration files.
-You should be able to use proguard_postprocessesd.conf as a config file outside of this tool.
+You should be able to use proguard_postprocessed.conf as a config file outside of this tool.

 # Release Notes